Everyone wants data. Schools want it to track student performance. Companies want it to learn about their customers.

 24. Digital escape room locks — Use data validation to create a set of “locks” in a Google Form.
 This will make it so that the student MUST type in the correct answer in order to submit the form and “escape”.

-Check out this post for 30+ digital escape rooms (plus tips and tools for creating your own) Want to try one out before you dive into using them with your students?
+Check out this post for 30+ FREE digital escape rooms (plus tips and tools for creating your own) Want to try one out before you dive into using them with your students?
 This Ditch that Textbook themed digital escape room was created by Mandi Tolen and Karly Moura.
 Try and see if you can break free from Ditch That Textbook headquarters!

 25. Teach students how to make their own! — Show your students how to create their own Google Form and have them create one for their classmates.
 It’s a fun way for students to show what they know and creating the incorrect and correct answers levels it up.
 Who knows, they might even stump you!